yegor256/blog/_posts/2018/aug/2018-08-14-seventy-percent.md

 It's not even 50/50 in most cases, but 70/70.
 This is what makes it funny.
 Very often each partner thinks that he or she is the major contributor to the project and that's why it's 70%.

+{% quote You can't trust me to stand by my words, if there were no words. %}

 And they have it.